-In Europe alone were registered 713 million international tourist arrivals, or about half of the total number.
-Southern and Mediterranean Europe drove the growth; however, the Western and Central European countries remain not only the most visited in Europe, but also the top tourism destinations in the world.
-The main touristic countries are as follow,
+In Europe alone were registered 713 million international tourist arrivals or about half of the total number.
+Southern and Mediterranean Europe drove the growth; however, the Western and Central European countries remain not only the most visited in Europe but also the top tourism destinations in the world.
+The main touristic countries are as follows,

-World’s most visited country, France, is not all about the Eifel Tower, museums and wine.
+The world’s most visited country, France, is not all about the Eifel Tower, museums, and wine.
 For more than a decade now, the country has lured the highest number of visitors, more than any other European or world country.
-The reasons for that are not few.
-The country has such a variety of tourism attractions that a year would not be enough to see and experience everything that it has to offer.
-France is well known for the numerous splendid and enormous palaces, castles and cathedrals all across the country.
-The Palace of Versailles, the Castle of Chambord and the Notre-Dame Cathedral are some of the most famous.
-Medieval villages like the Pérouges, St-Émilion, St-Jean Pied de Port, coastal villages, snowy mountains, beautiful beaches and enormous outdoor markets have made every traveler to place France in their must-see list.
+The reasons for that are not a few.
+The country has such a variety of tourist attractions that a year would not be enough to see and experience everything that it has to offer.
+France is well known for its numerous splendid and enormous palaces, castles, and cathedrals all across the country.
+The Palace of Versailles, the Castle of Chambord, and the Notre Dame Cathedral are some of the most famous.
+Medieval villages like the Pérouges, St-Émilion, St-Jean Pied de Port, coastal villages, snowy mountains, beautiful beaches, and enormous outdoor markets have made every traveler place France on their must-see list.
 Over 86 million visitors alone visited the country in 2017, and the numbers are believed to be much higher in 2018.
 France seems to be the top world destination since 1995 when the country received over 60 million visitors.

-Home to some of the most famous buildings in the world, as the Colosseum and the Leaning Tower of Pisa, Italy is the third most visited country in the old continent of Europe.
-A number of 52.4 million visitors entered the country in 2016 and another 58.3 million in 2017.
-Home to numerous castles, palaces, cathedrals, vineyards and beaches, the country is also known for its influential art, architecture and culture.
+Home to some of the most famous buildings in the world, like the Colosseum and the Leaning Tower of Pisa, Italy is the third most visited country in the old continent of Europe.
+52.4 million visitors entered the country in 2016 and another 58.3 million in 2017.
+Home to numerous castles, palaces, cathedrals, vineyards, and beaches, the country is also known for its influential art, architecture, and culture.
 The Vatican Museums located in the heart of Rome are another attraction for many.
 Rome itself is the third most visited city in Europe, after Paris and London.
-Florence, Venice, Milan and Naples are among the most visited cities in Italy.
-And even though the Italian cuisine is spread worldwide, eating pasta and pizza in Italy, is a must-do for many.
+Florence, Venice, Milan, and Naples are among the most visited cities in Italy.
+And even though Italian cuisine is spread worldwide, eating pasta and pizza in Italy, is a must-do for many.

-The modern era Kingdom of Great Britain and the Northern Ireland consists of four constituent countries: England, Scotland, Wales, and Northern Ireland.
+The modern-era Kingdom of Great Britain and Northern Ireland consists of four constituent countries: England, Scotland, Wales, and Northern Ireland.
 The country has played a very important role throughout the history of Europe and the world.
-Castles, palaces, churches and other buildings constructed in different periods of history stand still and attract millions of visitors annually.
-Among the most visited are the Stonehenge, the Roman Baths and Georgian City of Bath, Canterbury Cathedral, the Cotswolds, Warwick Castle and the Stirling Castle.
+Castles, palaces, churches, and other buildings constructed in different periods of history standstill and attract millions of visitors annually.
+Among the most visited are Stonehenge, the Roman Baths and Georgian City of Bath, Canterbury Cathedral, the Cotswolds, Warwick Castle, and Stirling Castle.
 37.7 million travelers entered the country in 2017, 1.9 million more than the previous year.
 The number of tourists is in particular high during bank holidays and the summer months.

 Almost 30 million travelers visited Austria in 2017.
 Whether you are passionate about art or nature, Austria can offer you both.
-With its stunning castles most of which were created during the Habsburg reign, the Baroque castles and gardens, ruins and monuments dating back to the since the Middle Ages, a few days or even weeks will not be enough to sneak a peak of the famous Austrian buildings.
-The Austrian Alps are well-known as winter sports attraction.
-Innsbruck is a must-visit for all those passionate for skiing, or who want to get away from the busy city life.
+With its stunning castles most of which were created during the Habsburg reign, the Baroque castles and gardens, ruins, and monuments dating back to the Middle Ages, a few days or even weeks will not be enough to sneak a peek at the famous Austrian buildings.
+The Austrian Alps are well-known as a winter sports attraction.
+Innsbruck is a must-visit for all those passionate about skiing, or who want to get away from the busy city life.

-The biggest country in the world is the ninth most visited in the European continent.
-24.4 million travelers visited Russian in 2017, but the number of visitors is thought to be way higher in 2018 after the FIFA World Championship which took place in Moscow.
+The biggest country in the world is the ninth most visited on the European continent.
+24.4 million travelers visited Russia in 2017, but the number of visitors is thought to be way higher in 2018 after the FIFA World Championship which took place in Moscow.
 There is a lot to explore and see in Russia.
-The Saint Basil’s Cathedral looks as it has gotten straight out of a fairytale.
-The Hermitage Museum and Kremlin also look fairytalish.
-Buildings from the Imperial Russia as the Bolshoi Theatre, the Kazan Cathedral and the Singer House are stunning as well.
-There are a lot of natural wonders, as Lake Baikal, Kizhi Island, Valley of Geysers, or Mount Elbrus.
+The Saint Basil’s Cathedral looks as if it has gotten straight out of a fairytale.
+The Hermitage Museum and Kremlin also look like fairytales.
+Buildings from Imperial Russia such as the Bolshoi Theatre, the Kazan Cathedral, and the Singer House are stunning as well.
+There are a lot of natural wonders, such as Lake Baikal, Kizhi Island, the Valley of Geysers, and Mount Elbrus.
 Russian ski resorts are in particular famous among Europeans.

 Schengen Area Countries and Schengen Visa